rya-sge/access-denied/_posts/2024-05-14-winternitz-signature-scheme.md

 Using Winternitz for a crypto project is an audacious choice since each private key can only be used one time to sign one transaction.

-Therefore, it requires to generates a new private key for each transaction which is not convenient.
+Therefore, it requires to generate a new private key for each transaction which is not convenient.

 Moreover, in case of an error, for example if a private key is used twice, the security of the account is totally compromised.